andimiller/blog/posts/2023-04-03-introducing-hedgehogs.md

 tags: scala, open source, personal project, graphs
 ---

-This is a quick introduction to a library I made canned [Hedgehogs](https://github.com/andimiller/hedgehogs), it's for cyclic graph traversal, and is cross-built for scala.js for use in frontends.
+This is a quick introduction to a library I made called [Hedgehogs](https://github.com/andimiller/hedgehogs), it's for cyclic graph traversal, and is cross-built for scala.js for use in frontends.

 ## Creation